LiMinggang/madedit-mod/README.txt

 3. stdc++ version

 Mod v0.4.7
-New: Astyle 2.06 new option support
+1.New: Astyle 2.06 new option support
-Fix: UI issues of source formatter config tab
+2.Fix: UI issues of source formatter config tab
-Fix: Bookmark tag show up issue in Find and Bookmark
-Fix: Crash while opening file history dialog by hitting F9
-Fix: Crash while Windows shutdown(wxWidgets issue)
-Fix: Crash because of Astyle assertion failure at line 3229, ASFormatter.cpp(https://sourceforge.net/p/astyle/bugs/422/)
-Fix: Cannot open documents on the network server #228 Use standalone boost python to replace boost one(No need to compile boost anymore) Use Bind to replace event table in MadEditframe to fix potentail issues Update Simplified Chinese translation
+3.Fix: Bookmark tag show up issue in Find and Bookmark 4.Fix: Crash while opening file history dialog by hitting F9 5.Fix: Crash while Windows shutdown(wxWidgets issue) 6.Fix: Crash because of Astyle assertion failure at line 3229, ASFormatter.cpp(https://sourceforge.net/p/astyle/bugs/422/) 7.Fix: Cannot open documents on the network server #228 8.Use standalone boost python to replace boost one(No need to compile boost anymore) 9.Use Bind to replace event table in MadEditframe to fix potentail issues 10.Update Simplified Chinese translation

 Mod v0.4.6
 This release is mainly for more encodings support, especially GB18030 and Regex bug fix